Victoremepunto/cicd-tools/README.md

 load_cicd_helper_functions
 ```

-you can select which collection it needs to load independently as a parameter:
+you can select which collection needs to load independently as a parameter:

 ```
 source bootstrap.sh container_engine